ionStici/frontend/6-tools/git-github/open-source.md

 On GitHub, we can configure which groups of people may view or make changes to the source code of our public repositories.

-- **README.md** is the standard file for basic repository documentation: Title, summary, code snippet example.
+- **README.md** is the standard file for basic repository documentation: Title, summary, code snippet examples.

 - **LIECENSE.md** File is used to describe the licensing terms for the repository: restrictions for what circumstances it is allowed to be used.